Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Feedback

-COACH performs well in a relatively complex environment that requires a human trainer to teach certain behaviors to a TurtleBot robot using the aforementioned training strategies and compositional learning, a strategy where sub-behaviors are learned and stitched together to learn a new behavior.
-COACH is able to learn behaviors in under 2 minutes and outperforms TAMER as it is unable to learn behaviors requiring compositional learning as TAMER seems to suffer from catastrophic forgetting.
-Despite the fact that COACH proves to be a viable, and potentially better, alternative to the TAMER framework, it remains unclear how it performs in comparison to the other variations of TAMER such as the actor-critic TAMER (ACTAMER) \citep{vien_actamer_2013} or TAMER+RL \citep{knox_combining_2010, knox_reinforcement_2012}.
-Even though COACH shows a potential increase in aptitude in comparison to the TAMER framework, it is still limited due to its linear modeling of the policy and poor generalization in more complex tasks \citep{arumugam_dlcoach_2019}.
-It is also unknown to what degree COACH increases aptitude when compared to traditional RL algorithms due to the lack of baseline comparisons.
-The remainder of this section looks at a variation of COACH which attempts further improve upon the COACH's shortcomings.
+COACH performs well in a relatively complex environment that requires a human trainer to teach various behaviors (e.g., navigation, following, etc) to a TurtleBot robot using the aforementioned policy dependent training strategies and an additional strategy of compositional learning.
+Here compositional learning is a strategy where sub-behaviors are first learned and then stitched together to learn a new behavior.
+COACH shows an increase in robustness as it is able to learn all behaviors using all training strategies.
+This is unlike the baseline TAMER which is unable to learn behaviors requiring compositional learning.
+Likewise, COACH shows an increase in aptness as it learns all behaviors within 2 minutes.
+Despite the fact that COACH proves to be viable, and potentially better alternative to the TAMER framework, it remains unclear how it performs in comparison to the other variations of TAMER such as the actor-critic TAMER \citep{vien_actamer_2013} or TAMER+RL \citep{knox_combining_2010, knox_reinforcement_2012}.
+Just like TAMER, COACH's overall increase in aptitude is limited due to its linear modeling of the policy and poor generalization in more complex environments \citep{arumugam_dlcoach_2019}.
+Lastly, It is unknown to what degree COACH increases aptitude when compared to traditional RL algorithms due to the lack of baseline comparisons.
+Below we briefly discuss a variation of COACH which attempts to further address the shortcomings of vanilla COACH.